The Electric Boogaloos

 The Electric Boogaloos are a street dance crew responsible for the spread of popping and electric boogaloo.
 The name "Boogaloo" came from a song called "Do a Boogaloo" by James Brown, which was also adapted as a Boogaloo street dance done from Oakland, CA. They were founded by Boogaloo Sam in Fresno, California in 1977.
-Their original name was the Electric Boogaloo Lockers but "Lockers" was dropped the following year.
+Their original name was the Electronic Boogaloo Lockers but "Lockers" was dropped the following year.

-On January 25, 2012, The Electric Boogaloos were honored with a Lifetime Achievement Award at the 13th anniversary show of The Carnival: Choreographer's Ball, for their role in popularizing dance styles such as popping and electric boogie, presented by choreographer and dancer Toni Basil.
+On January 25, 2012, The Electric Boogaloos were honored with a Lifetime Achievement Award at the 13th anniversary show of The Carnival: Choreographer's Ball, for their role in popularizing dance styles such as popping and electric boogaloo, presented by choreographer and dancer Toni Basil.